thedgglmister/ft_fillit/README.md

 # ft_fillit
-The 2nd Project of the 42us curriculum.
+The 2nd Project of the 42 Silicon Valley curriculum.

 ### --Project Description--

-ft_fillit is a project allowing you to familiarize yourself with a recurring problem in programming: the search for an optimal solution among a very large number of possibilities, within a reasonable time.
-In the case of this project, it will be necessary to arrange Tetris pieces among themselves to determine the smallest possible square that can accommodate them.
+"ft_fillit is a project allowing you to familiarize yourself with a recurring problem in programming: the search for an optimal solution among a very large number of possibilities, within a reasonable time.
+In the case of this project, it will be necessary to arrange Tetris pieces among themselves to determine the smallest possible square that can accommodate them."

 The allowed functions are : ```exit, open, close, write, read, malloc and free```.